 Please click on the image below to view in full and download our infographic.

-Ovulation induction medications include clomiphene citrate.
-This oral drug promotes growth of the fluid-filled sacks (follicles) containing the eggs.
+Ovulation Induction medications include clomiphene citrate.
+This oral drug promotes the growth of the fluid-filled sacks (follicles) containing the eggs.
 If you do not ovulate, or you ovulate and do not become pregnant after clomiphene therapy, other medications known as gonadotropins may be prescribed, either alone or in combination.

 Gonadotropins are taken by injection under the skin.
 They replace natural follicle-stimulating hormone (FSH), and if they are successful the ovaries produce multiple follicles and high-quality, mature eggs.